How to Reject a Job Applicant Politely?

 Candidate experience is one of the most important in the recruitment process and is a popular element in the recruitment industries and HR globally.
 Providing a positive and consistent experience from recruitment to onboarding creates a great employer brand and delivers employee satisfaction.
 So, here are six tips to constantly provide a good experience and Mark a great journey from Candidate to Employee:

-Firstly, it's important to create awareness about the job opening because that lays down the path for every active candidate.
+Firstly, creating awareness is vital and can be done effectively by recruitment marketing. it's important to create awareness about the job opening because that lays down the path for every active candidate.
 Proper awareness brings the candidate's attention to the job vacancy on job boards or social media platforms like LinkedIn, Facebook, etc. To grab the attention of the right talent, you must have the perfect understanding of all the specifications required in the candidate for the job and then build a strategic plan based on those requirements to engage with the applicants and filter out the right candidates.
 All these can only happen when there is awareness about the job position.

 The next stage is about consideration and interest.
 Here, the candidates after looking at the details regarding the job position can move on to get a feel about your company, its culture, values, mission, etc. and when done right can almost cement the candidate's own mind for working with your company.